There are many ways to Cycle to the Moon…

 Thanks so much for taking part, Bob & Joni!

-On Wednesday 20th June, the Prostate Peddlers cycling group plan to ride between Biggleswade and Thetford as part of our Cycle to the Moon campaign.
+On Wednesday 20th June, the Prostate Peddlers cycling group rode between Biggleswade and Thetford as part of our Cycle to the Moon campaign.

 Charles Frost explains: “We…have chosen ‘Tackle Prostate Cancer’ and their Cycle to the Moon campaign.
 Something that we all believe in and recognise is that early detection is so important in the fight against this cancer.”

-Tackle wishes the Prostate Peddlers the best of luck with their ride.
+Tackle thanks the Prostate Peddlers for taking part.
 If you would like to help donate to their ride fundraiser, click HERE